Souruly/souruly.github.io/src/content/blog/20210215 - Things I learnt in Germany/basic.md

 ***This post is constantly being updated.
 But it's not up to date...Also, it's being updated constantly, not regularly...***

 ---
+***Update : 6th March 2021***

+Types of houses/ Architechture in Germany :
+- Fachwerkhaus : half Timbered half clay & bricks : Seen near Uedorf
+- Fachhallenhaus : timber framed house with giant sloping roof : (I don't remember seeing this anywhere)
+- Wilhemian Style Houses : Pretty Facades with Intricate Details : Bonn Zentrum, Poppelsdorfer Allee
+- Backsteingotik - Tall buildings in red brick : (I don't remember seeing this anywhere)
+- Bauhaus : Normal building - Currently staying in one.
+Found everywhere

+---
+***Update : 4th March 2021***

+- **Recommendation : Hersel/Uedorf** along the banks of Rhine.
+I had the pleasure of visiting this place at the perfect time in the perfect weather.
+It was cloudy and cold.
+The air was filled with mist and was very still.
+I had gone for a run along the rhine.
+There was nobody on the path.
+Just me and my rhthmic footsteps.
+Occasional quacks of ducks and mallards.
+Chirping tits, robins and blackbirds in nearby bushes, a bunch of magpies crying in the tree branches up above.
+Bliss!!

+---
 ***Update : 3rd March 2021***

 - You can go from Bonn Hbf to Cologne Hbf in about 30 minutes with a train like RE5.
-- The Cologne Cathedral is so huge!!!!
+- **Recommendation : Cologne Cathedral**.
+The Cologne Cathedral is so huge!!!!
 It does't even fit in your field of view.
 Don't even think of getting in in your Camera frame.
 Well, with the super-wide lenses, it is possible..
 But it's still huge.
 And so intricate.
 Beautiful.
 - There's the a bridge across the Rhine in Cologne - Hohenzollen bridge.
 It has thousands and thousands of locks along it's railings symbolizing people's love for their partners.
-I won't call it beautiful.
-But it's there if anyone wants to see it...
+I won't recommend it as much as the cologne cathedral, but it is walking distance from the cathedral, so there's no harm in seeing it once...

 ---
 ***Update : 28th March 2021***
 - There are some beautiful buildings near Bonn central area.
 - I saw Beethoven Strasse and Mozart Strasse both while roaming around town
-- There's a Beethoven statue in the Zentrum area near the Altes Postamt and Bonn Munster.
+- **Recommendation : Beethoven Statue, Bonn Munster** Located in the Zentrum area near the Altes Postamt and Bonn Munster.
+The Munster is under reparations of some sort..
 - The University building is a bright yellow building with an open garden area in front of it.
 It looks a lot better in Internet photos than in real life right now.
 That might be because there's a (temporary?)
 Mensa building constructed in front of the University Building.
 The Hofgarten is surrounded a walking path that is lined by tall trees.
 It's beautiful.
 - The Rhine River is very close to the University building.
 It is a large river.
 Up north, near Buchdorf, there's a ferry that takes you across.